emann615/Active-Directory-Lab/README.md

 <img src="https://user-images.githubusercontent.com/117882385/224433773-2a570a20-36cb-4f7b-aa43-a10cf459f4ee.jpg" height="80%" width="80%" alt="DC Virtual Machine Creation"/>

 9. Select **Network** from the left menu.
-   * The first network adapter is already enabled and set to NAT.
+   * The first network adapter is already enabled and set to **NAT**.
 It connects to our home internet.
 You need to enable a second network adapter that will connect to our internal VirtualBox network.

 <img src="https://user-images.githubusercontent.com/117882385/224433868-7205d48f-e381-44ee-a966-d8b14c2f7d90.jpg" height="80%" width="80%" alt="DC Virtual Machine Creation"/>